Is Provident Trust Group A Scam

 Since Provident Trust Group is an IRA custodian, it provides various IRA services, including self-directed IRAs.
 The company offers IRA services for both individual clients and for businesses.

-Below, you can see the type of IRA and fees that you have to pay for in each.
+Below, you can see the type of IRA, annual fees, storage fees, and fee schedule that you have to pay for in each.

-Unfortunately, you cannot start an account using Provident Trust Group's website.
-To begin, you only need to contact the company and notify them that you want to start an IRA.
+Unfortunately, you cannot start an account using Provident Trust Group’s technology platform or website.
+To begin account setup, you only need to contact the company via their contact information or during business hours and notify them that you want to start an IRA.

-The website summarized the process in three steps:
+The website summarized the operations process and process in three steps:

 Payment Options Available

-Provident Trust Group accepts Visa, MasterCard, Discover, or American Express as payment methods.
+Provident Trust Group, partnered with Citizens Business Bank and Ascensus, accepts Visa, MasterCard, Discover, or American Express as payment methods.

 You can pay via their website and only needs your Account Number.
 Furthermore, you need to take note that you cannot use credit cards for your IRA Contributions.